okansungur/CodeQuality/README.md

 - For memory management issues  change  the conf/sonar.properties file.
 - Check the rules according to languages from rules menu.
 - You can check extra plugins from Administration, Marketting menu.
 - If you get an error *Could not create the Java Virtual Machine*.
-There is a problem with your java version.
-Versions beyond Java 11 are not supported.
+There is a problem with your java version  thats why we used version Java 11 .